pkmishra/pkmishra.github.io/source/_posts/2013-04-16-scrapy-run-using-tor-and-multiple-agents-part-2-ubuntu.markdown

 + Now check whether tor is working fine or not by running

 {% codeblock lang:sh %}
 curl --proxy http://localhost:8123 https://check.torproject.org/ | grep "Congratulations.
-Your browser is configured to use Tor"
+This browser is configured to use Tor"
 {% endcodeblock %}